Harmanjot960/SOC-Investigation-Portfolio/SOC-Project-6-Active Directory Ransomware Incident Investigation/Incident-Report/incident-report.md

 The attacker used the compromised account `maria.garcia` to remotely deploy the ransomware payload (`fixer.exe`) across multiple domain systems using Windows Management Instrumentation Command-line (WMIC).

+Subsequent telemetry identified a later ransomware deployment stage in which a different compromised account (`maria.garcia`) was used to remotely deploy the ransomware payload via WMIC.

  #### Process Execution Chain

 ```text